-The public policy major at Gettysburg College offers a flexible, rigorous, multidisciplinary curriculum that provides training for students interested in problem-solving in domestic or international public arenas.
-Core courses focus on the nature of public policy, including the process of problem recognition and articulation, policy development, ethical and legal deliberation and methods of policy impact assessment.
+The Public Policy major at Gettysburg College offers a flexible, rigorous, multidisciplinary curriculum for students interested in problem solving in domestic and international public arenas.
+Core courses focus on the nature of public policy, including the process of problem recognition and articulation, policy development and implementation, ethical and legal deliberations, and policy assessment.
+Upper level courses explore policy theory, evaluation, and reform